 e.
 Guaranteed high returns on investments

-f.
+h.
 Recommended foreign investments

-g.
+i.
 Promises to be kept secret inner information

 ‘buyers beware rule’ and tend to be innocent.
 So how can you defend yourself?
 You need not try to learn all the ways in which criminals defraud people.

-A few basic precautions will go a long way in protecting one’s money from fake investment schemes are:
+A few basic precautions that will go a long way in protecting one’s money from fake investment schemes are:

 Warning Signals of Fraudulent/false leading Schemes

 Generally, a majority of fraudulent investment schemes have certain warning signs that follow a particular pattern.
-A scheme that posses of any of the following features must be considered with extra care/caution, before making any kind of investments:
+A scheme that posses of any of the following features must be considered with extra care/caution, before making any kind of investment:

 Don’t fall for the word “free”

-Fraudsters tempt investors by conducting free investment seminars for family including complimentary lunch.
+Fraudsters tempt investors by conducting free investment seminars for the family including complimentary lunch.
 Many fall for this kind of strategy and invest in their product.
 But don’t do this mistake, don’t be in a hurry.

 Make sure you research the investment scheme and the person selling it to you.
 Know the business, the product and services offered and all the costs associated with the investment scheme.